gitter-badger/opencpu-spark-executor/README.md

 ### ROSE Motivation

-The popular [Apache SparkR](https://github.com/apache/spark/tree/master/R) package provides a lightweight frontend for data scientists to use Apache Spark from R. This approach is ideally suited to investigative analytics, such as ad-hoc and exploratory analysis.
+The popular [Apache SparkR](https://github.com/apache/spark/tree/master/R) package provides a lightweight front-end for data scientists to use Apache Spark from R. This approach is ideally suited to investigative analytics, such as ad-hoc and exploratory analysis at scale.

 The ROSE library provides the same R analytics capabilities available to Apache SparkR applications within traditional Spark applications on the JVM.